AdaCore/gnatstudio/docs/users_guide/extending.rst

       A Windows-specific preference, disabled by default.
 When enabled, GPS uses the ACL to change the file's write permission.
-Note that ACL's can't be used on network drives.
+Note that ACL's cannot be used on network drives.

     * :guilabel:`External editor`